zenoss/twill/README.txt

 twill is developed in python 2.3, and should work fine with python 2.4.
-You don't need any other software; both pyparsing_ and mechanize_ are required but included with twill.
+You don't need any other software; both pyparsing_ and mechanize_ are required, but they are included with twill.

 Version 0.7.4 is available for download here_.
-The latest development version can be found at twill-latest.tar.gz_.
+The latest development version can always be found at twill-latest.tar.gz_.
 There's a darcs repository for the project at http://darcs.idyll.org/~t/projects/twill/.